sunshanwen/BP4RNAseq/README.md

 sequence.

-The outputs of down2quan and fastq2quan are gene count matrix compressed in a binary format, and gene ids, barcode + UMI and tier categorization in three separate files.
+The outputs of down2quan and fastq2quan are gene count matrix compressed in binary format, and gene ids, barcode + UMI and tier categorization in three separate files.
 These outputs can be further processed with [tximport](https://bioconductor.org/packages/devel/bioc/vignettes/tximport/inst/doc/tximport.html) and [Seurat](https://satijalab.org/seurat/).